CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/appengine-jobs.md

     }
     ```

-5. By adding Logger we will be able to log messages that later can be checked directly from AppEngine Administration Panel.
+5. By adding Logger, we will be able to log messages that later can be checked directly from AppEngine Administration Panel.
-6. Now there is only one piece missing that will allow this Job to be called from AppEngine.
+6. Now, there is only one piece missing that will allow this Job to be called from AppEngine.
 EventBusJob annotations from CompuTec.AppEngine.Base.Infrastructure.Jobs.Annotations namespace.
 In this annotation, we can provide information about our job as well as on what type and action it should be triggered.
 7. Let us add an annotation to our job

-    - JobId - Id of this job that will be used by AppEngine.
+    - **JobId**- Id of this job that will be used by AppEngine.
 It is visible in AppEngine Administration Panel
-    - Description - Description of the job.
+    - **Description** - Description of the job.
 Visible in AppEngine Administration Panel
-    - ContentType - ObjectType that we want to react on.
+    - **ContentType** - ObjectType that we want to react on.
 This is the same object that is used in variable object_type in SBO_SP_TransactionNotification and SBO_SP_PostTransactionNotice.
-    - ActionType - action type of event for example: A - Add, U - Update, D - Delete
+    - **ActionType** - action type of event for example: A - Add, U - Update, D - Delete
     - In our example, we want to react to adding Sales Order hence we set ContentType to "17" and ActionType to "A".

     ```csharp